Core Idea

 • Yet another focuses on deployability and experimentation

-Why This Matters
+Why It Matters

-Understanding characteristic granularity prevents two common architectural mistakes:
+Understanding characteristic granularity prevents two common mistakes:

-• Forcing the entire system to meet the highest bar for every characteristic when only specific components require it
+• Under-distribution: forcing the entire system to meet the highest bar for every characteristic when only specific components require it, increasing costs and slowing development across the board

 Sources